 Introduction

 Dr. Katherine Simpson, Esq. is a full-time Arbitrator with a global practice and experience in business, commercial, consumer, employment, US labor, and investment disputes valued at up to US$ 2.6 billion.
 She is a panel member with many leading dispute resolution institutions and an Academic Affiliate at the University of Michigan.
-She publishes and speaks frequently on topics related to alternative dispute resolution (ADR), ESG, equality, and artificial intelligence (AI).
+She publishes and speaks frequently on topics related to alternative dispute resolution.

 She is experienced in in-person, virtual, and "on the documents"-proceedings.